redhat-openstack/infrared/docs/source/interactive_ssh.rst

 Interactive SSH
 ^^^^^^^^^^^^^^^

-There are situation, when user needs to establish interactive ssh session to host, managed  by InfraRed.
+There are situation, when user needs to establish interactive ssh session to host, managed  by `infrared`.
 One provides simpliest way to do this.
 Just call:

 .. code-block:: console